NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.markdown

 ![Multiple package.config files](Images/NuGet-2.8/multiple-packageconfigs.png)

 ### Fallback to Local Cache
 Though NuGet packages are typically consumed from a remote gallery such as [the NuGet gallery](http://www.nuget.org/) using a network connection, there are many scenarios where the client is not connected.
-Without a network connection, the NuGet client was not able to sucesfully install packages - even when those packages were already on the client's machine in the local NuGet cache.
+Without a network connection, the NuGet client was not able to successfully install packages - even when those packages were already on the client's machine in the local NuGet cache.
 NuGet 2.8 adds automatic cache fallback to the package manager console.
-For example, when disconnecting the network adaptor and installing jQuery, the console shows the following:
+For example, when disconnecting the network adapter and installing jQuery, the console shows the following:

 ```
 PM> Install-Package jquery